 Current qualifications and experience for Vern are: B.Ed. from the University of Alberta, Inland Diving Safety Specialist, DCBC Unrestricted Surface Supplied Supervisor / Instructor, Unrestricted SCUBA Supervisor / Trainer, DMT / IMCA Instructor, Commercial NITROX / Gas Blending Instructor and holds a PADI Course Director Rating.
 With over 37 years of commercial diving experience and supervision Vern is committed to giving back to the industry through CDI.
 He remains stead fast and committed to assisting not only new students but alumni.

 Alex Ramsbottom is recognized in Canada as one of the leading Commercial Diving Instructors, who over the past 10 years has touched the lifes of many Unrestricted Surface Supplied Divers who have gone on to become Closed Bell Divers, Unrestricted Surface Supplied Supervisors, Saturation Supervisors and underwater NDT specialists.
 It was in 1996 that Alex first became a PADI Instructor and then in 1999 graduated from CWDI in Ontario as what was known as a National Energy Board (NEB) Category 1 Diver.
+As of December 2017 Alex earned his certification as a Hyperbaric Safety Director issued under ATMO and he also earned his certification under PVHO-2 for Hyperbaric Window Inspection and Replacement.
+Well done Alex!

 In the years leading up to 2007 Alex was employed fulltime with Diving Dynamics and worked tirelessly on the development and writing of CDI's Unrestricted Surface Supplied Program which debued and was accredited in 2007.
 Since 2007 Alex has played a key role working with CDI Management to further develop additional commercial diver educational programs and the implementation of Canada's greatest underwater tool box to insure that the training of the divers exceeds all of the enabling objectives set out by the CSA.
 Alex's knowledge of the CSA standards and the application of those standards has been nationally recognized by leading firms in Canada seeking out Alex to facilitate Supervisor training.
 Alex is also active in the CDI Consulting Division as companies have requested assistance in complex dive planning, administration and review.